 Hike to the Top of Mirador de La Cruz

-Once you reach the top, your reward will be a 360-degree panorama of Puerto Vallarta and the Bay of Banderas.
+Once you reach the top, your reward will be a 360-degree panorama of Puerto Vallarta and the Banderas Bay.

-The beautiful bay sparkles brilliantly, and the marvelous city is below.
+The beautiful bay sparkling and the city below.
 You can even see the emblematic Church of Our Lady of Guadalupe from here.

 Go Whale Watching

-There are several options for whale watching excursions.
-Be sure to check reviews and choose a reliable tour provider.
+There are several options for whale watching excursions, but be sure to check reviews and choose a reliable tour provider.

-I recommend doing private tours or small group tours; this will allow you to have a more intimate experience, set your own schedule, take swimming or snorkeling breaks, and enjoy snacks and drinks of your choice.
+I would recommend doing private tours or small group tours if possible.
+This will allow you to have a more intimate experience, set your own schedule, take swimming or snorkeling breaks, and enjoy snacks and drinks of your choice.

-Witnessing these majestic creatures in their natural habitat is an awe-inspiring experience.
+Witnessing these majestic creatures in their natural habitat is a profoundly moving experience you will remember forever.

-If you love nature, then a visit to the Puerto Vallarta Botanical Gardens is a must.
+If you love nature, then a visit to Puerto Vallarta’s Botanical Gardens is a must.
 This unique sanctuary is home to a large variety of species of plants and birds.

-Exploring the gardens you can see many types of tropical plants, plus their wonderful orchid collection.
+You will find many types of tropical plants, including native plants and their wonderful orchid collection.

 You can take a guided tour or explore one of the many hiking trails to see the diverse plants that call this beautiful place home.
 Plus, there is a river you can swim at and a restaurant with beautiful views.